azavea/raster-vision/docs/setup.rst

 Profiles
 ^^^^^^^^

-Profiles allow you to specify profile names from the command line or enviroment variables to determine which settings to use.
+Profiles allow you to specify profile names from the command line or environment variables to determine which settings to use.
 The configuration file used will be named the same as the
 profile: if you had two profiles (the ``default`` and one named ``myprofile``), your ``${HOME}/.rastervision`` would look like this: